gvwilson/thirdbit/src/fiction/bear/index.md

 his short, wiry hair as if to dry it.
 "How did I do?" he asked Mope, his voice cracking.

-"Well enough, I think, Your Highness," the orangutan reassured him.
+"Well enough, I think, Your Highness," the chimpanzee reassured him.

 "Are you sure it's wise to take so few, Your Highness?" a soft voice asked from behind Noxy.
 She jumped, startled.
-Sergeant Dambu was standing behind her.
+Sergeant Inambu was standing behind her.
 "It is, after all, your sister."

 "My father would want me to deal with this like a soldier," the prince